Fozzyack/myResume/README.md

 # My Personal Resume Website
-This Repo contains all the code for the personal website which can currently be found at: https://orca-app-tbork.ondigitalocean.app/
+This Repo contains all the code for the personal website which can currently be found [here!](https://orca-app-tbork.ondigitalocean.app/)

 ## CSS Framework
 For this React Application I used TailwindCSS to handle 99% of the CSS